ruggeri/tech-notes/randos/automotive/brakes.md

 equalized on both sides to ~1 ATM, and you will no longer have vacuum assisted braking.

+Of course, motorcycles don't use vacuum powered brakes, but then they already have sufficient power to lock up the wheels (because less mass).

 Source: https://www.youtube.com/watch?v=LThrL8Jjsgc

 ## Brake Lines